Prioritized Repairing and Consistent Query Answering in Relational Databases: Globally-optimal repairs

-Intuitively, we construct a chain of repairs which emulate a $n$-bit binary counter, incremented from $0$ to $2^n-1$.
+Intuitively, we construct a chain of repairs which emulates a $n$-bit binary counter, incremented from $0=(0\cdots 0)_2$ to $2^n-1=(1\cdots 1)_2$.
 Incrementing a counter consists of setting to $1$ the least significant bit with value $0$ and setting to $0$ all the preceding bits (up to this point all set to $1$).
-This last step can be seen as a (cascading) propagation of the carry bit.
+For instance, if $n=3$ and we wish to increment the number $3=(011)_2$, then we obtain $4=(100)_2$ by setting to $1$ the third bit and setting to $0$ the first and second bit.
+This operation can be seen as a (cascading) propagation of the carry bit.
+Notice that even numbers have their least significant bit set to $0$ and thus require no propagation of the carry bit.